hopsoft/model_probe/README.md

 ## ActiveRecord schema visualization and model organization made easy 🙌

+Colorized table info for columns, types, nullables, indexes... and the actual DDL used by the database to create the table.
+_All this and more with ModelProbe!_

 1. Get a clear picture of your model's underlying schema with beautiful and informative schema introspection.
 1. Generate model class definitions with a well organized, logical structure.
 1. Create sensible text fixture stubs.

-_All this and more with ModelProbe!_

 <!-- Tocer[start]: Auto-generated, don't remove. -->